 Something for everyone conferences.
 Lauren Dunbar organized the first Video Share, which was held as a salon session in a too-small room at the Vancouver conference in 2002.
 "It was standing room only, which surprised the doubters," says Lauren.
 "As a career documentary filmmaker with a few short video biography pieces under my belt, I wanted to know who else would be interested in this form of preserving family stories and histories."
 Soon more folks from the world of broadcast--and even wedding videographers--joined APH and video workshops became regular features of the conference. as all-day pre-conference workshops, regular workshops, and Video Share (which too often competed with Print Show and Tell).
 We watched our fellow members’ videos late into the night from the Vancouver conference on.

 What made APH different from most other creator conferences was that members specializing in different "genres" could learn from each other and also learn who to delegate work to when a client wanted both a book and a video (for example).
 At the Denver Conference, 2003, workshops were geared to people at beginner, advanced, and general audience levels.
-After workshops held in Baltimore, 2004, and Grand Rapids, 2005, the granddaddy of them all in terms of numbers was the conference in Portland, Oregon, in 2006, attended by 696.
-It wasn’t a moneymaker, because it was expensive, but it was a standout event.
+After workshops held in Baltimore, 2004, and Grand Rapids, 2005, the granddaddy of them all in terms of numbers was the conference in Portland, Oregon, in 2006, attended by 261 and a standout event.